paulunder/seeheimat/README.md

 - The blog displays posts made in the admin panel
 - Paginations is used to display 4 posts per page
+- NOTE: The Blog was made with the code of "I think therefore I blog" - Project

 User Stories covered: 23